-The Food and Mood Centre at Deakin University is committed to conducting high quality research that helps us to learn about how we might reduce risk, prevent, and treat mental disorders through diet and nutrition.
+The Food and Mood Centre are committed to conducting high quality research that helps us to learn about how diet and nutrition can prevent, treat and reduce risk of mental disorders.

-Our Food and Mood Centre research program is focused on expanding the important research in this new field of Nutritional Psychiatry so that we can discover risk factors and develop solutions to mental health problems using dietary and nutritional strategies.
+Our Food and Mood Centre research program is focused on expanding the important research in the new field of Nutritional Psychiatry so that we can discover risk factors and develop solutions to mental health problems using dietary and nutritional strategies.
 We are the only such research centre in the world and we hope that you find our work as fascinating and important as we do.Our Research